Thank you for supporting Clean Ocean Access!

 In order for Rob to swim in this great community event we need your help in raising $1,000 to get him in the water!
 Please consider making a donation to encourage his participation.

-Trent is a iron man swimmer, motivational speaker and graduate school professor who will be participating in our swim event this year.
+Trent is a distinguished marathon swimmer, inspirational speaker and graduate school professor who will be participating in our swim event this year.
 Trent is a Vice President of Finance, graduate school professor, endurance athlete, father and activist for the spinal cord injury community.
 Following an accident which left him paralyzed, Trent created a foundation to provide durable medical goods for spinal cord injured patients and funded the foundation through an unprecedented swim into the Atlantic Ocean.
 He was recognized in Sports Illustrated for his record 41-mile swim circumnavigating Aquidneck Island.

-We are excited to announce the gracious support of the following sponsor: Classic Cruises of Newport.
+We are excited to announce the gracious support of the following sponsors:

 For sponsorship inquiries please contact Elena Kissel.